A Lesson to Learn: Viatris Inc. (VTRS)

 VTRS’s Market Performance

-VTRS stocks went down by -4.09% for the week, with a monthly drop of -7.29% and a quarterly performance of 2.64%, while its annual performance rate touched -19.10%.
-The volatility ratio for the week stands at 2.41% while the volatility levels for the past 30 days are set at 2.33% for Viatris Inc..
-The simple moving average for the period of the last 20 days is -4.46% for VTRS stocks with a simple moving average of -12.82% for the last 200 days.
+VTRS stocks went up by 1.76% for the week, with a monthly drop of -3.62% and a quarterly performance of 2.14%, while its annual performance rate touched -13.28%.
+The volatility ratio for the week stands at 1.85% while the volatility levels for the past 30 days are set at 2.27% for Viatris Inc..
+The simple moving average for the period of the last 20 days is -2.07% for VTRS stocks with a simple moving average of -11.13% for the last 200 days.

 Analysts’ Opinion of VTRS